dxknight/chronos/README.md

                                                     (chronos-dunstify c))))
       :bind      ("C-c t" . chronos-add-timer))

-This binds the chronos-add-timer command to (C-c t) set notification to be:
+This binds the chronos-add-timer command to (C-c t) and sets notification to be:
-* a bell sound played by mpv
+* a bell sound played by mpv;
-* an in-buffer temporary message shown in a large (legible from a distance) face chronos-notification
+* an in-buffer temporary message shown in a large (legible from a distance) face chronos-notification;
-* notification through dunst, a desktop notification daemon
+* notification through dunst, a desktop notification daemon.

 # Expiry time specification